What is Paygent?

 Core Capabilities

-- Metering — captures tokens, model, cost, and session data per user on every LLM call.
+- Cost Tracking — Captures tokens, model, cost, and session data per user on every LLM call.
 Tracks each model independently so you can see exactly what's driving spend.

-- Gating — checks the user's spending limits before the call leaves your server.
+- Spending Limits — Checks the user's spending limits before the call leaves your server.
 A soft gate fires a warning callback at 80% of any limit; the call still runs.
 A hard gate raises

 What it looks like in your code